shawpns/ParkingSolution/README.md

-# Parking-Solutions
-Parking Solutions using Arduino Uno
+# Parking-Solutions using Arduino Uno

 **ABSTRACT**